oomie/connectionslab/travel diary/readme.md

 ## Travel Diary
 ### Homework Week2 - Javascript interaction
 Webpage link: https://oomie.github.io/connectionslab/traveldiary/
+(its not working for me and im not sure how to fix it)

 This week, our assignment was to make a webpage with javascript interaction elements.
 I decided to make a little travel diary, initially with two image galleries and a “comment section” similar to the to do list example.